MasahikoSawada/walker/README.md

 A simple, pluggable background worker for PostgreSQL, walking over WAL.

+WALker is a background worker for PostgreSQL.
+It keeps walking over generated WAL and read it.
+WALker itself dones't do any actions, it just identifies the kind of WALs and invokes a corresponding callback of plugins.

 # Installation
 Since WALker requires PostgreSQL source codes to build please download PostgreSQL source code from [here](https://www.postgresql.org/ftp/source/).
 The WALker support PostgreSQL 10.0 or highe